 - It’s appealing at a glance, either in the first line or the opening scene.

 - Aimed at one person

 Those are great things to work towards in your story, and we will get to the process in the next section.
 But before that, let’s look at the other things that make a good story.

 - Structured: a good story follows a structure created to have a particular effect on the audience.
 Where do you start, or where do you end?
-Answer: start where you think it will deliver the message or achieve your aim for the readers.
+Answer: start where you think it will deliver the message or achieve your aim for the readers or listeners.

 - Entertaining: again, a good story is an experience.
 It’s like walking to a park and seeing your favorite artist.
 You want to stop and see her perform.